theQRL/documentation/docs/Learn/what-is-qrl.md

 An externally audited enterprise-grade blockchain platform secure today from the quantum computing advances of tomorrow.

-The QRL is a visionary blockchain and digital asset security
+QRL is the first industrial implementation to utilize [IETF specified XMSS](https://tools.ietf.org/html/rfc8391); a hash-based, forward secure signature scheme with minimal security assumptions and reusable addresses that comes with [NIST approval](https://csrc.nist.gov/publications/detail/sp/800-208/final).

+QRL utilizes an [extensible address format](/developers/address/qrl-address-scheme) with quantum security built in from the genesis block.
+We maintain an open source code-base with implementation [verified by third-party audits](https://github.com/theQRL/audits) from [red4sec](https://red4sec.com/) and [x41 D-sec](https://www.x41-dsec.de/).

+Aiming to be developer friendly, we have built this extensive documentation as well as an API reference, giving the tools to build anything, today, on an industrial grade platform that will survive tomorrow.

+Offering a full suite of user-facing applications to make interacting with the QRL blockchain and digital assets a breeze, we have taken most of the complexity of a quantum resistant blockchain out of the users view.
+We offer products for Desktop (Windows, Mac, Linux), Mobile (iOS, Android) and the web to allow a user a quick on-boarding to use our tools.

 ## The QRL Mission